mcpt/site/README.md

 # mcpt
-A website for Mackenzie CPT
+A website for the Mackenzie Computer Programming Team.

 ## Site Features